Migration, Integration and Demography

 Research examines the major forces that shape the population, including fertility, mortality and migration.
 A key research theme is the integration of migrants and their children.
 Work in this area incorporates research conducted by EMN Ireland, the national contact point for the European Migration Network.
 Their research provides objective, up-to-date and comparable statistics on migration and asylum.

-Download research which aims to create, improve and enhance knowledge on migrant integration and equality, with funding by the Department of Justice and Equality.
+Download research which aims to create, improve and enhance knowledge on migrant integration and equality, with funding by the Department of Children, Equality, Disability, Integration.

 Download research on topics including: international protection, family migration, unaccompanied minors, labour migration and irregular migration.